riscv-europe/summit-website-development/summit/2025/registration.md

 ### Cancellation policy

-Any cancellation or change of your registration must be notified in writing by email to KIT ([registration.risc-v@kit-group.org](mailto:registration.risc-v@kit-group.org)).
+Any cancellation or change of your registration must be notified in writing by email to KIT at ([registration.risc-v@kit-group.org](mailto:registration.risc-v@kit-group.org)).
 The following conditions will be applied:

-- Cancellations until February 12, 2025 (3 months before): Refund of
-  fees minus 25% administrative charge.
+- Cancellations request received before April 2nd, 2025: refund of fees minus a 50.00 € administrative charge.
-- Cancellations between February 13 and March 12, 2025 (2 months
+- Cancellations recived between April 2nd and April 28th, 2025: refund
-  before): Refund of fees minus 50% administrative charge.
+  of fees minus a 50% administrative charge.
-- Cancellations after April 12, 2025: Refunds will unfortunately no longer be possible.
+- Cancellations after April 28th, 2025: refunds will unfortunately no longer be possible.
-- All refunds will be processed after the conference.
+- Refunds will be credited only to the person or entity who paid the original registration.
+Reimbursement to or for the benefit of third parties is excluded.

 {% include jumboboxend.html %}